ai4co/eph-mapf/README.md

 ## Data generation
 Go to [src/data/](src/data/) and follow the instructions in the [README.md](src/data/README.md) for generating the MovingAI's test set.

+### Acknowledgements

+Our codebase is heavily based on DHC (https://github.com/ZiyuanMa/DHC) and DCC (https://github.com/ZiyuanMa/DCC).
+We used some inspiration from SCRIMP for our communication block (https://github.com/marmotlab/SCRIMP) and reimplemented structured maps experiments of MovingAI datasets from SACHA (https://github.com/Qiushi-Lin/SACHA).

+We are also looking into implementing MAPF in some modern platform (i.e. TorchRL enviroments and integration with RL4CO) once we have some bandwidth to do so!

+---

 ### Citation